 The Disability Discrimination Act 1992 (DDA) encourages organisations to develop action plans to eliminate discriminatory practices.

 For more information see the Australian Network on Disability Accessibility Action Plan factsheet.

 Download best practice examples of Accessibility Action Plans from the AND website here.

 Reasonable accommodations allow workers and their employers to take advantage of their full professional potential and thereby contribute to business success.
 Although normally associated with temporary or permanent disability, chronic illnesses or age-related impairments. the need for reasonable adjustments or accommodation may also arise from family responsibilities for children, parents or other dependents and religious requirements.

 The purpose of a reasonable accommodation at work is not to unduly burden an employer, nor is it to grant one employee an unfair benefit or advantage over another.
 Reasonable accommodation in the workplace means providing one or more modifications or adjustments that are appropriate and necessary to accommodate a worker or job candidate’s individual characteristics or differences so that he or she may enjoy the same rights as others.
 Often, a reasonable accommodation may be made at little or no cost to an employer and results in concrete benefits to both the employer and the worker.

-In an era when so much activity is undertaken on-line, digital accessibility particularly in relation to the internet and organisational intranets is essential.
+In an era when so much activity is undertaken on-line, digital accessibility, particularly in relation to the internet and organisational intranets is essential.
 The World Wide Web Consortium (W3C), created the Web Accessibility Initiative (WAI) which outlines internationally accepted standards to give access to the internet to as many people as possible.
-Not only does this apply to people who are vision or hearing impaired, all websites should ensure they are readily available to people with restricted movement or cognitive abilities.
+Not only does this apply to people who are vision or hearing impaired, but all websites should also ensure they are readily available to people with restricted movement or cognitive abilities.